 How Concrete Slab Cracks Develop

-Whether a concrete slab is a few inches thick or several feet thick, it can be damaged by several common issues.
+Whether the types of cracks in concrete slabs are a few inches thick or several feet thick or hairline cracks in concrete slab, it can be damaged by several common issues.
 These include concrete shrinkage, expanding and consolidating soil, and structural settlement.
 Here is what you should know about each of these potential problems:

-Concrete Shrinkage – After concrete appears to be firm and dry, you may assume that its physical qualities will not change.
-However, during the few months after the concrete is poured, it may continue to firm up.
-As it does, the effect of shrinkage can cause the concrete to develop hairline cracks.
 If you have heard that concrete cracks are an aesthetic issue that you can ignore, these hairline cracks are what is being referred to.
 However, you should not ignore them.
-If the tiny cracks develop within the first six months, they may be attributed to shrinkage.
+If the tiny concrete slab cracks develop within the first six months, they may be attributed to shrinkage.
 While they do not usually signify a major cause for concern, they should be patched or repaired by a professional team to prevent future and more severe damage.

-Structure Settlement – Soil expansion and shrinkage can play a role in the settlement of concrete, but structural settlement may be more pronounced.
-The concrete structure may settle deeper into the ground when the soil shifts, expands, or contracts.
+Soil expansion and shrinkage can play a role in the settlement of concrete and settlement cracks in concrete slab but structural settlement may be more pronounced.
+The concrete slab cracks may settle deeper into the ground when the soil shifts, expands, or contracts.
 In addition, smaller or larger cracks that are already present can allow the structure to sink further into the soil.
 In many cases, the settling of the slab is not uniform.
 This can create significant structural damage for homes as well as more significant cracks in the concrete slab.

 The Need for Quality Concrete Repair Service